Tobacco Treatment Guide: For Patients and Their Families

 • Ashtrays

-Talk with your healthcare provider about what challenges you expect and your concerns about quitting.
-They can give you advice and tell you about resources that can help you quit, including meeting with a tobacco treatment specialist (a special healthcare provider trained in helping people quit smoking) to help you with your quitting efforts.
+Talk with your healthcare provider about what challenges you expect.
+Tell them your concerns about quitting.
+They can give you advice and tell you about resources that can help you quit.
+This includes meeting with a tobacco treatment specialist to help you with your plan to quit.

-Your doctor may also give you one or more cessation medication to help with nicotine withdrawal.
-These medications help by making you have less cravings for cigarettes and less nicotine withdrawal side effects (such as depression, anxiety, and increased appetite).
-Using both medication and working with a tobacco treatment specialist will increase your chances of successfully quitting and staying smoke-free.
+Your doctor may also give you one or more cessation medicines to help with nicotine withdrawal.
+These medicines help by making you have less cravings for cigarettes.
+They can also help reduce nicotine withdrawal side effects, such as depression, anxiety, and increased appetite.
+Using both medicine and working with a tobacco treatment specialist will increase your chances of having success quitting and staying smoke-free.

-Which types of medications are available to help me stop smoking?
+Which types of medicines are there to help me stop smoking?

 • Nicotine lozenge (Commit®)